Find a Part Now

 Europe

-The Lamborghini Miura, produced from 1966–1973, is often said to be the first supercar.
-By the 1970s and 1980s the term was in regular use, if not precisely defined.
+The Lamborghini Miura, introduced in 1966 by the Italian manufacturer, is often said to be the first supercar.
+By the 1970s and 1980s, the term was in regular use for such a car, if not precisely defined.
 One interpretation up until the 1990s was to use it for mid-engine two-seat cars with at least eight cylinders (but typically a V12 engine), a power output of at least 400 bhp (298 kW) and a top speed of at least 180 mph (290 km/h).
-Other interpretations state that "it must be very fast, with sporting handling to match", "it should be sleek and eye-catching" and its price should be "one in a rarefied atmosphere of its own" or regard exclusivity (i.e. limited production volumes) as an important characteristic (such as those made by Ferrari or Lamborghini).
+Other interpretations state that "it must be very fast, with sporting handling to match", "it should be sleek and eye-catching" and its price should be "one in a rarefied atmosphere of its own"; exclusivity – in terms of limited production volumes, such as those of the most elite models made by Ferrari or Lamborghini – is also an essential characteristic for some using the term.
+Some European manufacturers, such as McLaren, Pagani, and Koenigsegg, specialize in only producing supercars.

 Hypercar

-With a recent shift towards electrification, many recent hypercars use a hybrid drivetrain, a trend started in 2013 by the McLaren P1, Porsche 918 Spyder, and LaFerrari, then continued in 2016 with the Koenigsegg Regera, in 2017 with the Mercedes-AMG One, and in 2019 with the Ferrari SF90 Stradale and McLaren Speedtail.
+With a shift towards electrification, many new hypercars use a hybrid drivetrain, a trend started in 2013 with the McLaren P1, Porsche 918 Spyder, and LaFerrari, then continued in 2016 with the Koenigsegg Regera, in 2017 with the Mercedes-AMG One, and the McLaren Speedtail.

 Modern hypercars such as Pininfarina Battista, NIO EP9, Rimac Nevera, and Lotus Evija have also gone full-electric.

-Hypercars will also be able to be used as a base for Le Mans Prototype cars when rule changes come into effect from 2021.
+Hypercars have also been used as a base for the Le Mans Hypercar class after rule changes came into effect from 2021.

 See also